evo-design/evo/semantic_mining/README.md

 Example configuration files are provided in the `sample_configs/` directory.

 Example prompts are provided in the `sample_prompts/` directory.

+Reference sequences for the operon and gene completion scripts are provided in the `sample_reference_sequences` directory.

 ## Related Documentation